 Every minute, creators and businesses upload hundreds of hours of English-language video content.
 But English speakers represent roughly 17% of the global population.
 The other 83% — the 5.5 billion people who speak Spanish, Mandarin, Arabic, Hindi, French, Portuguese, and dozens of other languages — largely miss out on that content.

-This guide compares the six best AI video translation and dubbing tools available in 2026, covering quality, supported languages, pricing, and the specific use cases where each tool excels.
+This guide compares the six best AI video translation and dubbing tools available in 2026, covering quality, supported languages, current pricing, and the specific use cases where each tool excels.

 Understanding the technology helps you evaluate which tools cut corners and which deliver genuine quality.
 A complete AI dubbing pipeline involves four distinct steps: